A lung abscess is usually caused by bacteria that normally live in the mouth and are inhaled into the lungs.

 The sputum may be foul smelling (because bacteria that come from the mouth or throat tend to produce foul odors) or streaked with blood.
 People may have bad breath.
 People also may feel chest pain as they breathe, especially if the lining on the outside of the lungs and inside of the chest wall (pleura) is inflamed.
 Many people have these symptoms for weeks or months before seeking medical attention.
 These people have chronic abscesses and, in addition to the other symptoms, lose a substantial amount of weight and have daily fever and night sweats.
 In contrast, lung abscesses caused by Staphylococcus aureus or MRSA can be fatal within days, sometimes even hours.

-Diagnosis of Abscess in the Lungs
+Diagnosis of a Lung Abscess

 Sometimes chest computed tomography (CT)